sebi-85/apyt/paper.md

 users to perform test reconstructions out of the box.
 The documentation provides a detailed guide for performing spectrum calibration and reconstruction via the command-line interface (CLI) with simple GUIs from Matplotlib.
-The example dataset and workflow description are available in the online documentation.
+The example dataset and workflow description are available in the online documentation [@apyt].

 # Comparison with existing software